jjnether/obsidian_backup/jnetherton/DA/Active Orders/117631 - Kennedy Space Center.md

 • The exact automation system design will be discussed between G&W Electric and all project representatives prior to implementation.
 • Transfer trip fault isolation and transfer restoration scheme

+Questions:
+- Can I ignore adding test mode?
+- Do I need to select delta for voltage sensing?
+Or do I just use VAY, VBY, etc
+- Am I ok to just treat one of the tie ways as normally closed?
+- Transfer trip fault isolation is referencing fault on the tie cable, right?
+Then just send a trip to isolate the tie cable